 Last week I promised to show how asset management, retention, marketing, enrollment, and development become especially important as schools begin to think about preparing for the coming school year.

-Each of the other elements of advancement can have an effect on enrollment at this time of the year.
+Each of the four of five elements of advancement (Development, Marketing, Asset Management and Retention) can have an effect on the fifth element, Enrollment, at this time of the year.
 Not the enrollment for this current school year…but for next year, since parents are now starting to think about next year, if they haven’t already.
-Open houses are being scheduled.
-Entrance tests are happening for high schools.
-In Catholic Schools, planning for Catholic Schools Week is underway.
+While open houses can’t be scheduled as they have traditionally been, there are still virtual visits and entrance exam being scheduled.
+In Catholic Schools, planning and promotion for another different Catholic Schools Week is underway.

-Let’s take a quick look at each of those four:
+Let’s take a look at each of those four elements that affect enrollment for the coming year:

 Asset Management – Tuition management and fee billing services allow schools to practice good stewardship.
 Stewardship is using time, talent and treasure wisely for the glory of God.
 Let’s examine each one:

 - Talent – Staff members who are great at marketing and development can better use their time for these needed tasks than running to the bank everyday with a deposit.
-This doesn’t even touch upon the security offered through electronic funds transfer.
-There’s even a company out there now that registers checking account numbers.
+This doesn’t even touch upon the security offered through electronic funds transfer, and today, there’s a good chance that parents aren’t bringing checks to the school.
+If the school is teaching remotely, there’s the chance that no one’s in the school.
+There’s also a company which registers checking account numbers.
 Their slogan – “Register your checking account before someone else does.”
+Frankly, that scares me.
 Checks are quickly becoming an outmoded manner of payment…especially when one can pick up their “mobile device” (which is actually a handheld computer), go to an app, and pay someone with an electronic funds transfer immediately.
 If you’re trying to keep your own financial information secure, remember that every time you write a check and give it to someone, you’re giving them your banking account information, conveniently printed at the bottom of the check.
 And, can someone take a picture of those numbers with their cell phone today?
 You may already do it to deposit a check.

 - Treasure – The enrollment of a student in a faith-based school carries with it the responsibility for the parent to pay the tuition.
 At least for Catholic schools, the United States Conference of Catholic Bishops call the Catholic school a “privileged environment,” and with privileges come responsibilities.
 Adjust for hardships?
 Absolutely!
 But no tuition?
 Only if the school is a fully-funded ministry of the parish.
 What about governmental vouchers?
 Just remember, with government money comes government strings.

 Retention – who’s coming back?
 One school I’m familiar with has pictures of every student in the school on one wall in the hall.
 On the wall on the other side of the hall, there’s lettering that says, “I’m in!!”
 And when the student is registered to return, their picture is moved to the “I’m in” side of the hallway.
-Parents see this at the Christmas program they’re invited to!
-And speaking of Christmas…
+And, speaking of Christmas…

 Marketing – what kind of messages are you putting out there about your school?
-Are you planning to be at every Christmas Day Mass or Worship Service distributing information about your school?
-If you answered, “No,” you’re missing out on reaching a significant number of people with children that may only come to Mass or your church’s Worship Service one time per year.
-It’s the golden opportunity to reach as many people as you can at one time (other than Easter).
+Since many parishes are now welcoming people to come and worship together, you NEED need to plan to be at every Christmas Day Mass or Worship Service distributing information about your school.
+If you haven’t done this in the past, you’ve missed out on reaching potentially the most significant number of people with children that may only come to Mass or your church’s Worship Service one time per year.
+It’s the golden opportunity to reach as many people as you can at one time (other than Easter, so put that on your “do” list now).

 Development – The more year-end gifts a school receives, the more it can work to keep its tuition costs in check for the following year during budget preparation.
 And remember, the last week of the year is when most individual charitable contributions are made.
 According to a 2012 GuideStar survey, 50.5% of the organizations surveyed said they received the majority of their contributions during October through December, commonly called, “The Giving Season.”
 (Source: http://nccs.urban.org/nccs/statistics/Charitable-Giving-in-America-Some-Facts-and-Figures.cfm).
-And now, with Giving Tuesday receiving headlines, if you’re not asking people to invest in the successes of your school, you’re on a pathway that leads to a dead end.
+And now, with Giving Tuesday happening after Thanksgiving, if you’re not asking people to invest in the successes of your school, you’re on a pathway that leads to a dead end.
+By the way, does your school’s Web site have a conspicuous place where a contribution can be made?
+No?
+It’s time to rethink that as well.
+And how appropriate, since Advent is a time of repentance.
+Remember, “repent,” doesn’t just mean “to be sorry for” in its original translation.
+It means to also “rethink.”

 Now is the acceptable time – to start a development program, and develop a development mindset.

-Starting a development program while the economy is in excellent shape may require some time to “build the machine,” and those board members will expect immediate results (well – they’ll expect immediate results just because they’ve hired a development or an advancement director).
-Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to significant advancement revenue, and boards think it’s their job to tell the school leaders what to do, rather than realizing they’re the ones being called upon to lead with their gifts of time, talent AND treasure.
+Starting a development program while the economy is in excellent shape requires ADDITIONAL time to “build the machine;” unfortunately, those board members mentioned earlier in this article will expect immediate results, especially if the school has just hired a development or an advancement director!
+Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to significant advancement revenue – and that’s why the average development/advancement director’s tenure is about 18 months.
+Then they look for someone else, or worse, not fill the position to save money, and then “hope” things will get better.
+Also unfortunately, “hope” is not a strategy, and board members think it’s their job to tell the school leaders what to do, rather than realizing they’re the ones being called upon to lead with their gifts of time, talent AND treasure.
 Further, when the processes are ready to reap the benefits, the good times in the economy may have come to an end.
 In prosperous economic times, the feeling is, “Hey, everything’s good now…why do we need to change?”
 Because, “The only constant is change” (Heraclitus).

 Here’s a real-life example.
 My wife and I started a non-profit organization in 2009 to assist band and orchestra students in our local school district afford private music lessons and summer camp experiences.
 Not the greatest economic climate to start something, many would say, since the stock market dive in October 2008 led to the Great Recession.
 Our goal was to raise $10,000 a year.
 We surpassed that by the end of 2010, and the fund has continued to grow.
 Five years later, the band won the State championship competition, and their success helped to generate a grant from a foundation, as well as several major gifts and matching gifts from the employers of the donors.
 The fund now raises almost $25,000 per year.
+Just last month, the band was awarded first place in their class (2A) at the Music For All/Bands of America National Championships.
 Indeed, success begets success!
 Despair and hand-wringing lead to failure.